fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/04.Lab 4 - Git Basics/Homework.md

 Author: {your-username}
 ```
 6. Stage, commit and push the changes to the remote repository.

+7. If you don't have .gitignore file in your cloned repository create it locally.
+If have in cloned repo use it.

+8. Your .gitignore file must be same as .gitignore file in this repo: https://github.com/fesb-distributed-systems-2025/original-lab-01
 :::caution **IMPORTANT**

-All changes must be done on `development` branch!
+All changes must be done on `development` branch!y

 :::

-7. Create a pull request (PR) to merge `development` branch into `main`
+9. Create a pull request (PR) to merge `dev` branch into `main`
-8. After the PR is approved, merge it.
+10. After the PR is approved, merge it.

 :::tip **NOTE**